-'''

 The full set of IPP documents includes:

-40

-Design Goals for an Internet Printing Protocol [IPP-REO] [RFC2567]

-41

-Rationale for the Structure and Model and Protocol for the Internet Printing Protocol IPP
+- Rationale for the Structure and Model and Protocol for the Internet Printing Protocol [RFC2568] - Internet Printing Protocol/1.1: Model and Semantics (this document) - Internet Printing Protocol/1.1: Encoding and Transport [IPP-PRO] - Internet Printing Protocol/1.1: Implementer's Guide [IPP-IIG] - 43 Mapping between LPD and IPP Protocols [RFC2569] - 44

-42

-RATI[RFC2568]

-43

-Internet Printing Protocol/1.0:Protocol/1.1: Model and Semantics (this document)

-44

-Internet Printing Protocol/1.0:Protocol/1.1: Encoding and Transport [IPP-PRO]

-45

-Internet Printing Protocol/1.0:Protocol/1.1: Implementer's Guide [IPP-IIG]

-46

-Mapping between LPD and IPP Protocols [IPP LPD] [RFC2569]

-47

-'''

-The "Design Goals for an Internet Printing Protocol" document takes a broad look at distributed printing functionality, and it enumerates real-life scenarios that help to clarify the features that need to be included in a printing protocol for the Internet.
-It identifies requirements for three types of users: end users, operators, and administrators.
+- The "Design Goals for an Internet Printing Protocol" document takes a broad look at distributed printing - functionality, and it enumerates real-life scenarios that help to clarify the features that need to be included - in a printing protocol for the Internet.
+It identifies requirements for three types of users: end users, - operators, and administrators.
 It calls out a subset of end user requirements that are satisfied in IPP/1.0.

-Operator and administrator requirements are out of scope for version 1.0.
-A few OPTIONAL operator operations have been added to IPP/1.1.

-The "Rationale for the Structure and Model and Protocol for the Internet Printing Protocol" document describes IPP from a high level view, defines a roadmap for the various documents that form the suite of IPP specification documents, and gives background and rationale for the IETF working group's major decisions.

-The "Internet Printing Protocol/1.0: Protocol/1.1: Encoding and Transport" document is a formal mapping of the abstract operations and attributes defined in the model document onto HTTP/1.1.
-It defines the encoding rules for a new Internet MIME media type called "application/ipp".
-This document also defines the rules for transporting over HTTP a message body whose Content-Type is "application/ipp".
-This document defines a new scheme named 'ipp' for identifying IPP printers and jobs.
-Finally, this document defines interoperability rules for supporting IPP/1.0 clients.
-Issue 33

-The "Internet Printing Protocol/1.0: Protocol/1.1: Implementer's Guide" document gives insight and advice to implementers of IPP clients and IPP objects.
-It is intended to help them understand IPP/1.0 IPP/1.1 and some of the considerations that may assist them in the design of their client and/or IPP object implementations.
-For example, a typical order of processing requests is given, including error checking.
-Motivation for some of the specification decisions is also included.

-The "Mapping between LPD and IPP Protocols" document gives some advice to implementers of gateways between IPP and LPD (Line Printer Daemon) implementations.
+A - 49 few OPTIONAL operator operations have been added to IPP/1.1. - 50 The "Rationale for the Structure and Model and Protocol for the Internet Printing Protocol" document - describes IPP from a high level view, defines a roadmap for the various documents that form the suite of - 52 IPP specification documents, and gives background and rationale for the IETF working group's major - 53 decisions. - The "Internet Printing Protocol/1.1: Encoding and Transport" document is a formal mapping of the abstract - operations and attributes defined in the model document onto HTTP/1.1 [RFC2616].
+It defines the - encoding rules for a new Internet MIME media type called "application/ipp".
+This document also defines - 57 the rules for transporting over HTTP a message body whose Content-Type is "application/ipp".
+This - document defines a new scheme named 'ipp' for identifying IPP printers and jobs. - The "Internet Printing Protocol/1.1: Implementer's Guide" document gives insight and advice to - 60 implementers of IPP clients and IPP objects.
+It is intended to help them understand IPP/1.1 and some of the - considerations that may assist them in the design of their client and/or IPP object implementations.
+For - example, a typical order of processing requests is given, including error checking.
+Motivation for some of - the specification decisions is also included. - The "Mapping between LPD and IPP Protocols" document gives some advice to implementers of gateways - between IPP and LPD (Line Printer Daemon) implementations.